Generating Usage-related Questions for Preference Elicitation in Conversational Recommender Systems: Introduction

-In summary, our main contributions in this paper are as follows: (1) Introduce the novel task of eliciting preferences in CRSs via implicit (usage-oriented) questions.
-(2) Devise an approach for generating usage-related questions based on a corpus of item reviews, consisting of two main steps: candidate sentence selection (based on linguistic patterns) and question generation (using a neural sequence-to-sequence model).
-(3) Develop a multi-stage data annotation protocol using crowdsourcing for collecting high-quality ground truth data.
-(4) Perform an experimental evaluation of the proposed approach, followed by an analysis of results.
-The resources developed in this paper (crowdsourced dataset and question generation model) are made publicly available at \url{https://github.com/iai-group/recsys2021-crs-questions}.
+In summary, our main contributions in this paper are as follows: \begin{itemize} \item Introduce the novel task of eliciting preferences in CRSs via usage-related questions. \item Develop a multi-stage data annotation protocol using crowdsourcing for collecting high-quality ground truth data. \item Introduce two template-based and two neural approaches for generating usage-related questions based on a corpus of item reviews. \item Develop human evaluation protocols, conduct both automatic and manual evaluation of the proposed approaches, and perform an extensive analysis of results. \end{itemize} The resources developed in this paper (crowdsourced dataset and question generation model) are made publicly available at \url{https://github.com/iai-group/tors2023-crs-questions}.